tanyabouman/type-inferencing-4tb3/README.md

 To run the code, be sure to install Haskell using this link: https://www.haskell.org/downloads and be sure to check out our makefile.

+## Updates January 2021
+Used this repository to play around with stack and CircleCI settings.